-Marinating the chicken in the soy sauce, cornstarch, and oil guarantees flavorful and tender chicken.
-For the most tender, silky textured chicken (like the chicken at your favorite Chinese restaurants) consider option two (velveting the chicken in water).
+Marinating the chicken in soy sauce, cornstarch, and oil guarantees flavorful and tender chicken.
+For the most tender, silky textured chicken (like the chicken at your favorite Chinese restaurant), consider option two (velveting the chicken in water).

 We love this stir fry with plain rice or Coconut Rice.

 You Will NeedChicken and Broccoli

 1 ¼ pounds boneless and skinless chicken breast or thighs, sliced against the grain into thin strips